Yoast/wordpress-seo/readme.txt

 * Allows showing specific dashboard feeds based on the `wp_version` and `php_version` of a site.
 * Removes the AMP Glue plugin suggestion from the SEO dashboard when AMP and Yoast SEO are installed.
 The AMP Glue plugin by Yoast will be discontinued soon.
 * Removes the `Courses` menu-item.

-= 12.0.0 =
-Release Date: September 3rd, 2019

-Contrary to what the version number might suggest, Yoast SEO 12.0 isn’t a huge release.
-It’s simply the next release in our current release schedule, but after hitting 11.9 a couple of weeks ago we had no choice but to go for 12.0.
-That’s how it goes!
-But don’t worry, there’s enough interesting stuff in this release, including two new checks for the Portuguese language.
-Read more about Yoast SEO 12.0 in [our 12.0 release post](https://yoa.st/release-12-0)!

-Enhancements:

-* Adds a filter `wpseo_exclude_from_sitemap_by_term_ids` that allows excluding a term from the XML sitemap.
-* Adds a filter `wpseo_xml_sitemap_include_images` that allows excluding images from the XML sitemap.
-* Adds a maximum width to the metabox, props to [@justemoilouise](https://github.com/justemoilouise).
-* Adds support for the assessment that checks whether multiple sentences begin with the same word for Portuguese, props to [amesdigital](https://github.com/amesdigital).
-* Improves the wording in the configuration wizard notification, props to [@emilyatmobtown](https://github.com/emilyatmobtown).
-* Improves user input validation for URLs.
-* Improves the sentence length assessment for Portuguese by increasing the recommended sentence length limit, props to [amesdigital](https://github.com/amesdigital).
-* Updates the document title with a message to communicate form submission errors have occurred.

-Bugfixes:

-* Fixes a bug where a 404 error would be shown for the second sitemap (and up) of the author sitemaps in case of multiple author sitemaps.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).